A simple guide to investing

-Investing can help you reach your goals, improve your well-being, and focus more of your time and energy on what really matters to you.
+Investing may help you reach your goals, improve your well-being, and focus more of your time and energy on what really matters to you.
 But the whole idea of investing can seem intimidating.
 Where do you even start?
 Ask yourself the following questions, and you’ll be on your way to mindfully planning your future.

 1. What are my goals?